 - Alcohol: This also worsens inflammation.

-- Caffeine: Caffeine is dehydrating and may increase inflammation.
+- Caffeine: Caffeine can be dehydrating and may increase inflammation.
 Limit yourself to no more than one cup of coffee daily, or cut back completely if you can.

 - Trans fats: These fats increase inflammation and pain.